 The precinct was created to ensure the long-term future of the music-based entertainment industry in the Valley without exposing residents or businesses to unreasonable levels of amplified music noise.

 The Special Entertainment Precinct designates areas within the Valley where music-noise and development laws apply.
-See locations on map below.
+Precinct map will be available on this page soon.

 Entertainment venues in the Special Entertainment Precinct are exempt from the amplified music noise requirements of the Queensland Government’s liquor licensing laws.
 Responsibility for regulating amplified music noise from venues in the Special entertainment precinct has been transferred from the State Liquor Licensing Division to Council.

 Amplified music noise levels in the precinct are regulated by Council’s Amplified Music Venues Local Law, which requires amplified music venues to have an Amplified Music Venues Permit.